One of the key methods to creating an anti-racist workplace is engaging in challenging, productive, and reflective conversations. This also…

 Read MoreMeet Ceta Ramkhalawansingh – she is a feminist human rights advocate, city builder, and community activist.
 Among her many accomplishments,…

-Read MoreWomen’s History Month is a time to celebrate the accomplishments and contributions of women throughout history while recognizing the journey…
+Read MoreBlack History Month is a time to reflect on the profound contributions of Black Canadians throughout history.
+It is also…

 Read More Canadian Equality Consulting was founded in Moh’kinsstis, otherwise known as Calgary.
 In the spirit of reconciliation, we acknowledge that at our headquarters, we live, work and play on the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Îyâxe Nakoda Nations, and the Otipemisiwak Métis Government (Districts 5 and 6, Battle River Territory), and all people who make their homes in the Treaty 7 region of Southern Alberta.